Totara Official Logo

 Continuous performance management, on the other hand, embraces frequent measurement, objectives and key results (OKRs), continuous feedback and cumulative improvement throughout the year as opposed to annual or bi-annual appraisals and feedback cycles.

-Treat continuous performance management templates with cautio
+Treat continuous performance management templates with caution

 There’s been plenty of coverage on continuous performance management in large enterprises: